TillmannRheude/simple_mml_baseline/README.md

 output = 'file.pkl'
 gdown.download(url, output, quiet=False)
 ```
 Place `file.pkl` in the appropriate data directory for your experiments and change the path in the MOSI dataset class accordingly (`codefiles/datasets/mosi_mosei.py`).
-Change the `dataset`, `encoders` and `modelname` in `config/config.yaml`.
 Next, configure your experiment settings in `config/config.yaml` by setting the `dataset`, `encoders`, and `modelname` fields as desired.

-Weights & Biases (WandB) logging is enabled by default and can be managed via the `wandb` section in the config file.
+Note: Weights & Biases (WandB) logging is enabled by default and can be managed via the `wandb` section in the config file.
 If you prefer to disable WandB, you can comment out the related lines in `main.py` or `main.ipynb`.

 ## Add further datasets, methods, ...
 TODO